 This workshop builds upon the child’s strengths and enhances their ability to cope with and communicate about their parent’s illness.
 Parents and children watch a short video together that describes the basics of a cancer diagnosis.
 Afterwards, parents and children separate into different groups.
 The children are then grouped by age (5-8, 9-12 and teens).
 The groups are facilitated by Cancer CAREpoint social workers and staff.
 With the parent group, parents learn tools to communicate with their children in a supportive environment.
 Within the children’s groups, children participate in expressive art and games that help them to be more comfortable when talking about cancer.

-Please check our online calendar for specific classes and times.
+Please check our online registration system for specific classes and times.
 You can also view the PDF of our current calendar using the link in the page sidebar.
 Registration required.